By Jeff Milchen

 Sprinkle in your facts and quote trusted sources.
 Facts to back up your case are important but don’t bombard readers with facts or attributions.
 Quotes from well-known and trusted sources also can fill the role of adding authority to your piece.

 Link important resources or sources for facts that are not widely accessible: If there’s an important online resource you’d like readers to know of, link it — it may show up in the online edition.
 Attribute facts selectively, hyperlinking the original source where it’s not widely known.
 Just because a fact appeared in a major news outlet doesn’t mean it should be re-published without verifying the source.

 Shorten your quotes and external information.
-Getting quotes from local sources and national experts are great ways to bolster your point, but should almost never exceed two sentences.
-Editing a quote to make it more clear and concise is fine, so long as you verify with the speaker that it still represents their thoughts accurately.
+Getting quotes from local sources and national experts are great ways to bolster your point, but keep them brief.
+Editing a quote after your interview to make it more clear and concise is fine, so long as you verify with the speaker that it still represents their thoughts accurately.

 Give paragraphs variety.
 Vary the length of paragraphs, but rarely exceed four sentences/100 words.
 A one-sentence paragraph can emphasize a key point and provide variety, as can a very short sentence.

 Offer recommendations.
 Write in an accessible way, from a perspective with which your average reader can identify, and don’t assume prior knowledge on your issue.
 Generally, offer direct recommendations/solutions to the problem you raise, though sometimes your aim simply may be to provoke thought.

 Find a critic.
 If you can, find two people representative of your target audience who are willing to criticize your draft (at least one should be somebody not steeped in the issue)..